kltm/how-to-write-an-awesome-issue/README.md

 norms should be followed to allow as much specific history as possible to be preserved with the code.

-For the GO, we overload the trackers at some level and use them as a feedback forms, notebooks, and participation tools for the community, as well as actual issue trackers.
+For our projects, we overload the trackers at some level and use them as a feedback forms, notebooks, and participation tools for the community, as well as actual issue trackers.
 However, for the trackers to be effective as development tools at the end of it all, some trackers need to be the middle and long-term memory for the people on the "fixing" side, in addition to sorting, reporting, and planning tools.
 (For the latter, GitHub Project kanban, Gitter, e-mail, and the wiki are also there for some of these; YMMV.)